mzughbor/Food-Ordering-Platform/README.md

 - Role-based decorators prevent unauthorized access
 - Order status transitions follow a strict flow
 - Real-time updates use polling (can be upgraded to WebSockets)

+## What's New (This Sprint)
+- Separated default Django admin from custom admin panel to remove conflicts
+- Introduced per-restaurant routing for dashboard, orders, meals, and settings
+- Added a generic restaurant selection page for admin actions
+- Hardened owner authorization on all restaurant and order endpoints
+- Fixed cart and checkout images to use uploaded meal images
+- Unified order status UI across success and tracking pages

 ## Future Enhancements
 - **WebSocket Integration**: Replace polling with real-time WebSocket notifications